josiahcoad/chat-quickstart/README.md

 - **Coordinated agents**: where one agent is responsible for coordinating the actions of multiple agents
   - Swarm: https://github.com/langchain-ai/langgraph-swarm-py

+* There is one more motivating factor for using multi-agent systems... our system prompt is getting too long.
+We use the system prompt to guide the agent's behavior.
+If a single agent is doing too much, the system prompt will become too long.

 ### 12. Add a GUI to your chat app
 - https://youtu.be/sCqN01R8nIQ?si=AXGrNoyt0ZtuqegW